Recursion/Tree Recursion: Difficult Solutions

 return max(seq + largest_sum(seq[2:]), largest_sum(seq[1:]))

 As a 61A student, you've learned recursion, and so you think that you can come up with a better strategy using recursion.
-Write a recursive function that figures out maximum score you can get by playing optimally, assuming that you know your friend is using the above strategy.
+Write a recursive function that figures out maximum score you can get by playing optimally, assuming that you know your friend is using the above strategy, and that you are going first.

 Hint 1: Only do this question if you have learned about lists.